kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ## Basic Definitions

 * `Sender` - A Cast enabled Kaltura Player running inside of a iOS Application; the Kaltura Player requires a Sender App ID.
-* `Receiver` - A Kaltura Player Receiver App that runs on the Chromecast device (the receiver application).
+* `Receiver` - A Kaltura Player Receiver App that runs on the Chromecast devicea.

 ## Google Cast Setup